Field Manual · AI in DAM

 1. Understand AI’s Role in Rights Management

 AI strengthens compliance by continuously scanning and validating digital assets.
-Key capabilities include: Licence verification: Matching asset metadata against licence duration, usage restrictions, or territories.
+Key capabilities include: License verification: Matching asset metadata against license duration, usage restrictions, or territories.
 Facial and logo recognition: Detecting individuals, brands, or symbols that require additional permissions.
 Text extraction (OCR): Reading embedded text in imagery for disclaimers or rights information.
-Automated expiry alerts: Notifying users when licences approach expiration.
+Automated expiry alerts: Notifying users when licenses approach expiration.
 Policy validation: Checking uploaded assets against legal or brand governance templates.
 These functions turn DAM from a passive archive into an active compliance monitor.

 2. Map Your Compliance Landscape